dlr-pa/riaf/source/walkthrough.rst

 server timestamping
 -------------------

 If you push data to the server, the server will do a gpg signed timestamping.
-So this cryptographic signature represent the time the data reaches the server and later changes of the history is not possible without the private gpg key own and stored on the server.
+So this cryptographic signature represents the time the data reaches the server and later changes of the history are not possible without the private gpg key owned by the server and stored on the server.
 This timestamping is stored in the branch ``server_timestamping``.

 The following example shows the gpg signed timestamping done on the server: